 5. Motivational Interviewing Supports Self-Efficacy

 I help client builds confidence in their ability to change by highlighting their past successes, strengths, and resources.
 This empowers the client to take responsibility for their actions and believes in their capacity to overcome obstacles.
-We may peer into the past not just to find what has gone wrong, but also times when you felt you were living your life to its fullest and you were feeling most content.
+We may peer into the past not just to find what has gone wrong, but also times when you felt you were living your life to its fullest and feeling most content.

 Motivational Interviewing Techniques